CloudSnorkel/cdk-github-runners/README.md

 4. Deploy your stack
 5. Look for the status command output similar to `aws --region us-east-1 lambda invoke --function-name status-XYZ123 status.json`
 6. Execute the status command (you may need to specify `--profile` too) and open the resulting `status.json` file
-7. [Setup GitHub](SETUP_GITHUB.md) integration as an app or with personal access token
+7. Open the URL in `github.setup.url` from `status.json` or [manually setup GitHub](SETUP_GITHUB.md) integration as an app or with personal access token
 8. Run status command again to confirm `github.auth.status` and `github.webhook.status` are OK
 9. Trigger a GitHub action that has a `self-hosted` label with `runs-on: [self-hosted, linux, codebuild]` or similar
 10. If the action is not successful, see [troubleshooting](#Troubleshooting)